-- Best Luxury Hotel in Napa Valley: Westin Verasa Napa
+- Luxury Hotel in Napa Valley: Westin Verasa Napa

-- Best Mid-Range Hotel in Napa Valley: Calistoga Inn Restaurant & Brewery
+- Mid-Range Hotel in Napa Valley: Calistoga Inn Restaurant & Brewery

-- Best Budget Hotel in Napa Valley: The Bergson
+- Budget Hotel in Napa Valley: The Bergson

-- Best Vacation Rental in Napa Valley: This Charming Victorian House
+- Vacation Rental Option in Napa Valley: This Charming Victorian House

-- Best Pet-Friendly Hotel in Napa Valley: Wine Country Inn Napa Valley
+- Pet-Friendly Hotel in Napa Valley: Wine Country Inn Napa Valley

-- Best Resort in Napa Valley: Bardessono Hotel and Spa
+- Resort in Napa Valley: Bardessono Hotel and Spa

-- Best Campsite in Napa Valley: Safari West
+- Camping Option in Napa Valley: Safari West

-- Best Family-Friendly Hotel in Napa Valley: Hampton Inn & Suites
+- Family-Friendly Hotel in Napa Valley: Hampton Inn & Suites

 Best Areas to Stay in Napa Valley